 The mapper has a method map() that is used to assign a software object to an hardware component.
-An hardware component can b a processor, or a segment associated to an embedded memory bank, or a segment associated to an addressable peripheral.
+An hardware component can be a processor, a segment associated to an embedded memory bank, or a segment associated to an addressable peripheral.